mmiasojedow/MyMovieDatabase/README.md

 # My Movie Database
-Project for expanding the list of watched movies by adding tags and notes to them.
+Project for extending the list of watched movies by adding tags and notes to them.

 ## Features
 The application allows user to: